openvinotoolkit/openvino/samples/cpp/speech_sample/README.md

 - ``CPU`` - All calculations are performed on CPU device using CPU Plugin.
 - ``GPU`` - All calculations are performed on GPU device using GPU Plugin.
-- ``VPUX`` - All calculations are performed on VPUX device using VPUX Plugin.
+- ``NPU`` - All calculations are performed on NPU device using NPU Plugin.
 - ``GNA_AUTO`` - GNA hardware is used if available and the driver is installed.
 Otherwise, the GNA device is emulated in fast-but-not-bit-exact mode.
 - ``GNA_HW`` - GNA hardware is used if available and the driver is installed.
 Otherwise, an error will occur.
 - ``GNA_SW`` - Deprecated.
 The GNA device is emulated in fast-but-not-bit-exact mode.